Sonnet 98 | |

 From you have I been absent in the spring When proud-pied April, dress’d in all his trim, Hath put a spirit of youth in every thing, That heavy Saturn laugh’d and leap’d with him.
 Yet nor the lays of birds, nor the sweet smell Of different flowers in odour and in hue, Could make me any summer’s story tell, Or from their proud lap pluck them where they grew: Nor did I wonder at the lily’s white, Nor praise the deep vermilion in the rose; They were but sweet, but figures of delight, Drawn after you, you pattern of all those.
 Yet seem’d it winter still, and you away, As with your shadow I with these did play. |

-The Sunflower Chronicle began in 2012 as my 365 photography project.
-I have enjoyed using this blog as a way to hone my photography and writing skills and am attempting to reach that 365-images in 2014.
+The Sunflower Chronicle has dormant for 10 years but this flower is back in bloom!
 Please enjoy this journey with me and create some of your own beauty this year.
-My website is: http://kms-photography.smugmug.com so check me out there too.
 I love comments and feedback so drop me a line sometime.
 Namaste.

 Friday, February 21, 2014